 If you are a United States person, the interest you receive on bonds will generally be subject to U.S. taxation and will be considered ordinary interest income on which you will be taxed at the time that such interest is accrued or received, in accordance with the method of accounting that you use for tax purposes.
 Such income will generally constitute foreign source passive category income for purposes of the U.S. foreign tax credit rules.
 In the event the bonds are issued with more than a de minimis amount of original issue discount ("OID") for U.S. federal income tax purposes, a United States person generally will be required to include OID in income on a constant yield basis over the life of the bonds.
+OID generally will be accrued in pesos and translated into U.S. dollars in the same manner as interest income accrued by a United States person that uses the accrual method of accounting for tax purposes (as described below).
+The United States person generally will recognize foreign currency gain or loss to the extent the amount accrued differs from the U.S. dollar value of the peso amounts when received.
 The remainder of the discussion assumes that the bonds will be issued without more than a de minimis amount of OID.